blueheron786/gba-studio/README.md

 > npm run fetch-deps
 ```

-GB Studio currently uses Node 21.7.1.
+GBA Studio currently uses Node 21.7.1.
 If you have [NVM](https://github.com/nvm-sh/nvm) installed you can use the included `.nvmrc` to switch to the supported Node version.

 ```bash
 > cd gb-studio
 > nvm use
 ```

-## GB Studio CLI
+## GBA Studio CLI

-Install GB Studio from source as above then
+Install GBA Studio from source as above then

 ```bash
 > npm run make:cli